-Visitors to Santa Monica Beach come from all over the Los Angeles area, the state and country.
+Visitors to Santa Monica Beach come from all over the Los Angeles area, the State and country.
 The amount of time visitors stay at the beach varies depending on the type of activity.
 Some beach visitors come to jog or exercise at the beach and their stay may last an hour or less.
 Other visitors may stay a couple of hours to all day.
 Therefore, the provision of an adequate supply of both short-term and long-term parking is important to meet the needs of the various types of beach users.
 Section 30212.5 of the Coastal Act requires that parking areas shall be distributed throughout an area to mitigate against the impacts, social and otherwise, or overcrowding of overuse by the public of any single area.
 The availability of on-street parking provides the public needed short-term parking in order to access the beach and recreational facilities and provides low-cost visitor serving facilities consistent with Section 30213.
 Furthermore, Section 30210 requires that maximum access be provided.

 The City's supply of (metered) on-street parking that is currently available to the public along Ocean Avenue and Barnard Way is heavily used by the public and on summer weekends the spaces are fully occupied (based on staff observations).
-The public lots along Neilson Way are also heavily utilized on summer weekends.
-During the summer weekend daytime hours the four lots' occupancy rate is between 84 to 100 percent (Main Street Parking Study, 10/1/97).
+The public metered lots along Neilson Way are also heavily utilized on summer weekends.
+During the summer weekend daytime hours the four lots' occupancy rate is between 84 to 100 percent (Wilbur Smith Associates, 10/1/97).

-By creating the preferential parking zone that prohibits public parking during the day (9:00 a.m. to 6:00 p.m.), seven days a week, the City has effectively removed from public use all curbside parking along this public street during the beaches' peak use period.
-Removing the public parking from Vicente Terrace and other nearby streets that are near the beach will preclude the general public from the use of the area for public beach access parking.
-Although the 14 parking spaces along Vicente Terrace represent only a small percentage of the total available public parking spaces along the beach, the impact from the removal of these spaces and other spaces within the beach area creates a significant cumulative adverse impact to beach access.
+By creating a preferential parking zone that prohibits public parking during the day, seven days a week, the City would effectively removed from public use all curbside parking along these public streets during the beaches' peak use period.
+Removing 183 curbside public parking spaces that are within this zone from the total supply of curbside parking that is adjacent to the beach will preclude the general public from the use of the area for public beach access parking.
+The 183 spaces represent a significant amount of public parking that could be used for short-term and long-term parking.
+Eliminating the public's ability to park within this area will significantly reduce the amount of short-term parking within the first block of the beach between the Pier and the southern City limit to approximately only 151 spaces.
+The proposed preferential residential parking restrictions would thus result in unequal access to public property.

-The fee charged (\$7.00) in the beach lots does not encourage short-term use.
-Beach visitors that plan on staying for a short period and for those beach goers that frequently visit the beach area prefer not to park in the beach lots due to the relatively high cost of the lots.
-Preferential parking zones with hours that restrict the public from parking during the peak beach use periods eliminates an alternative to the beach lots that charge a flat fee.
+Although the two main south beach parking lots are underutilized (39-67%) even during the summer peak beach use period the flat fee charged (\$7.00) in the beach lots does not encourage short-term use and is cost prohibitive for some beach visitors.
+For beach visitors that plan on staying for a short period and for those beach goers that frequently visit the beach area the beach lots are avoided due to the relatively high cost of the lots.
+These types of visitors seek out low-cost parking alternatives, such as free curbside parking and metered parking spaces.
+Preferential residential parking zones with hours that restrict the public from parking during the peak beach use periods eliminates an alternative source of parking to the beach lots.